 We’re a Reformation Church

-Luther taught that faith is not something we have naturally; it's not something we can "do" on our own.
-Otherwise faith would be just another thing we could "do" to earn the blessing of eternal life.
+Luther taught that faith is not something we’re born with.
+Faith is also not something we can “do” on our own.
+Otherwise, faith would be just another thing we could “do” to earn the blessing of eternal life.
 Luther taught that faith is a gift of the Holy Spirit, who uses every word of the Gospel we hear (or see) to create faith in us.

 Saints and Sinners

-Holy Communion is the other sacrament for Lutherans.
-In Holy Communion, Lutherans believe Jesus is truly present to offer us forgiveness of sin.
+As we share bread and the fruit of the vine together during Holy Communion, Lutherans believe Jesus is truly present to offer us forgiveness of sin.
 At Grace we celebrate Holy Communion at every regularly scheduled worship service.
 Why every week?
-Because every week, we're always saints and sinners!
-Every week we're always welcome to supper with our Lord Jesus.
+Because every week, we’re saints and sinners!
+Every week we’re always welcome to supper with our Lord Jesus.
 And with love and forgiveness in his heart, Jesus is glad to see us!

-Finally.
 Lutherans believe the Nicene and Apostolic Creeds correctly define who God is, who Jesus is, and who the Holy Spirit is.
 Jesus of Nazareth was a human being in whom God was fully present to welcome the whole world into his family.
 Religious people and governmental officials arranged to have Jesus executed.
 In this way, Jesus died trying to offer us the Gospel, trying to offer us the welcome, forgiveness, and healing we need from God.
-Jesus' disciples believed Jesus was raised from the dead to lead them to continue to bring the Gospel to the whole world.
-Jesus' disciples believed that the Holy Spirit came to them on Pentecost Day to give them the power they needed to accomplish this tremendous mission!
+Jesus’ disciples believed Jesus was raised from the dead to lead them to continue to bring the Gospel to the whole world.
+Jesus’ disciples believed that the Holy Spirit came to them on Pentecost Day to give them the power they needed to accomplish this tremendous mission!
 Learn more about the Creeds at Worship at Grace.